LPAndersson/SIML/docs/04-statisticalLearning.md

 ## [1] 0.3548
 ```

-Using Hoeffding's inequality, we can give a guarantee of the difference between the empirical risk and the generalization error.
+Using Hoeffding's inequality, we can give a guarantee of the difference between the in-sample and the out-of-sample error.
 Let us review: A pair $X,Y$ is drawn from some distribution.
-We then apply the function $h$ and with some unkown probability we make an error on the classification, this probability is $E_{out}(h)$ and corresponds to the probability $p$ in Hoeffding.
+We then apply the function $h$ and with some probability we make an error on the classification, this probability is $E_{out}(h)$ and corresponds to the probability $p$ in Hoeffding.
 What we have is a sample of size $n$ and an estimate $E_{in}(h)$ of the probability of an error.
 This corresponds to $\bar Y_n$ in Hoeffding.
 Therefore this situation is exactly like the Bernoulli experiment from the previous section.
 We can say that with probability at least $1-\delta$,
 $$
 E_{out}(h) \leq  E_{in}(h) + \sqrt{\frac{\ln \frac{2}{\delta}}{2n}}.
 $$